 \subsubsection{Settings}

-In the simulation study 3, the number of respondents, items, and latent factors was set to $N=10000$, $J=300$, and $K=\{5, 10\}$.
-The other settings were specified in the same manner as in the simulation study 1.
+In Simulation study 3, the number of respondents, items, and latent factors was set to $N=10000$, $J=300$, and $K=\{5, 10\}$.
+The other settings were specified in the same manner as in Simulation study 1.
 As the MCMC method does not scale to such datasets, we applied only the BJME method to the generated datasets.
-The generating process of the true values $(\boldsymbol{\Theta}^*,\mathbf{A}^*,\mathbf{D}^*)$ was the same as those used in the simulation study 1.
+The generating process of the true values $(\boldsymbol{\Theta}^*,\mathbf{A}^*,\mathbf{D}^*)$ was the same as that used in Simulation study 1.
 Regarding the starting point, a single start was employed.
 We used ten cores for parallel computation.